As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 1.3.
 Ipoh Heritage Walk/ Historical Buildings

-Don’t forget to grab a map of the Ipoh heritage walk!
-Or download an Ipoh heritage map from the Ipoh World website.
+Don’t forget to grab a map of the Ipoh heritage walk from the Tourist Information Centre in Ipoh!
+Or download the Ipoh heritage walk map from the Ipoh World website.

 This walk will take you around all the buildings of historical significance in Ipoh.